 The importance of odds

 The key to becoming a successful blackjack player lies a lot in the understanding of odds and probabilities.
 No matter what cards you have been given and what situation you face at the table, it’s incredibly important to be aware of the chance of winning and probability of busting.
-Let’s start off by taking a look at what the probabilities are to bust when you hit an extra card to your starting hand:
+Let’s start off by looking at the blackjack odds table to see what the probabilities are to bust when you hit an extra card to your starting hand:

 Probability to bust on an extra card